JMRMEDEV/frontend-course/lesson-1/README.md

 ```
 <div>
   <h2>This is a header</h2>
-  <p> Ant this is an example of a pragraph. usually this kind of elements will do line breakes by itself.</p>
+  <p> And this is an example of a pragraph. usually this kind of elements will do line breakes by itself.</p>
 </div>
 ```